AmanKumarSinhaGitHub/React-Js-Full-Course/README.md

 Task 3:  Add a print button to print the current resume.
 You can use a DOM method ```window.print``` to print the PDF.

+---

+Task 4: This is continuation of previous assignment ```RESUME Builder```.

+Now you have to make a separate component ```ResumeEditor``` which has a ```FORM```.
+This form will have many ```input boxes```.
+Each one related to one section.
+For example you can have one input box or ```experience``` section.
+Another input box for ```skill``` section and like this.
+Every input box should have an ```Add``` button in front of it.
+Once you press this add button that information is stored in the state , which you can update at top of the App level.
+Now this state should update the ```Resume``` Component and its child you have built.

+- first component will be your ```RESUME``` document which is only for reading purpose.

+- second component will be this ```FORM```

+- you have to manage the state in between

+- only Add functionality is required in this assignment

+- you can change input boxes according to your need depending on your format of Resume.
+You can have multiple textboxes also for same section.
+Like for date + experience item etc.